pirl-unc/stig/doc/manual.md

 1. Loading a repertoire/population will attempt to re-access the chromosome files it was originally saved with.
 There currently is not a way to change/update this, and modifying the chromosome files may result in unintended behavior when generating reads with a previously-saved repertoire
 2. Loading a repertoire/population will contain the allele data from when the repertoire was generated.
 As the alleles are used to generate the repertoires, this is intended behavior.
+3. Generated repertoires may have duplicated T-cell receptors between them (i.e. by random chance, the same V-gene, J-gene and CDR3 sequence may be formed in more than one clonal population).
+Internal testing reveals this is the case in <5% of clones generated.